 For Valentine’s Day, we asked for the gift of eliminating parking minimums city-wide

 Ah, Valentine’s Day.
-Some people spend it gazing into each other’s eyes, some people spend it enjoying a nice dinner… We spent it rallying with a community “Love-In” at Cerebral Brewing to share some love for spaces that prioritize people over cars.
-Specifically, we...
+Some people spend it gazing into each other’s eyes, some people spend it enjoying a nice dinner… We spent it rallying with community at a “Love-In” at Cerebral Brewing to share some love for spaces that prioritize people over cars.
+Specifically,...

 Micromobility is an essential service.
 Denver should fund it accordingly.